viseshrp/fewdly/README.md

 ## Serializers
 This is optional.
 Feel free to create some serializers for your models using Django Rest Framework.
-You are also welcome to just live the built-in Django serializers.
+You are also welcome to just live with the built-in Django serializers.

 ## API & Views
 How are people supposed to see their reviews?
 We need to expose this via an API.